vmstio/docs/content/projects/vmcrawl.md

 - Administrator Email Address
 - Source Code Repository

-vmcrawl may perodically request a list of peer instances from a server, but only to discover new servers to request the data outlined above.
+vmcrawl may periodically request a list of peer instances from a server, but only to discover new servers to request the data outlined above.
 It does not store peer information for any server.